Photo by Emily Sevin

 2015 saw the band touring to festivals in Southern California and Nashville, but also saw some changes in personnel, with Michele Kappel-Stone and Ted O'Connell turning their full-time attention to other projects.
 New members of The Heartache include Steve Pearson (Secret Town), Mike Anderson (77 El Deora), Jim Goodkind (Whiskey Pass), Patti Maxine (Island Breeze, Henhouse), and Chris Weinress (Mojo Mix).

 Benitez won an honorable mention for her as yet unpublished song, "Our Remember Whens" in American Songwriter Magazine's lyric contest for January of 2016.
-LB&H are hard at work on new music, and look forward to many new musical adventures!
+LB&H's much praised new album, "With All Its Thorns" is now available!

 Laura Benitez & the Heartache